 5. Ongoing Administration

-According to Salary.com, the median salary in the U.S. for a CRM administrator is over $83,000.
+Salary.com says the median salary in the U.S. for a CRM administrator is over $100,000.

 6. Post Implementation Modifications

-CRM can represent a significant investment for many companies.
-As such, it’s important to not scrimp on the up front legwork, which is a small slice of the overall CRM expense pie.
+CRM represents a significant investment for many companies.
+As such, it’s important not to scrimp on the upfront legwork, which is a small slice of the overall CRM expense pie.